tyadwirahayu28/Sales_Dashboard_Excel/README.md

-# 📊 Sales Dashboard — Microsoft Excel Project
+# 📊 Sales Analysis Dashboard (Microsoft Excel)

-This project is a **Sales Dashboard** created using **Microsoft Excel** to visualize and analyze sales data effectively.
-The dashboard provides clear insights into total sales, profit, quantity, and profit margin, along with interactive filtering features.
+This project is part of my self-learning journey to develop analytical skills using Microsoft Excel.
+The dashboard was created to provide an interactive and informative overview of sales performance based on real-world business questions.

+---

+## 🎯 Project Objectives

+- Calculate key metrics such as Total Sales, Profit, Quantity, and Profit Margin.
+- Analyze monthly sales trends to identify growth patterns.
+- Visualize sales composition by segment.
+- Identify the Top 10 best-selling products based on total sales.
+- Display an informative product table including Category, Product Name, Sales, Profit, and Quantity.
+- Add slicers and filters for dynamic exploration of the data (by Month, Date, and Region).

 ---